This accessibility statement applies to www.brumbreathes.co.uk

 What we do about known issues

 We strive to achieve and maintain WCAG 2.1 AA standards, but it is not always possible for all our content to be accessible.
 Where content is likely to create a barrier, we’ll state a reason, warn users and offer alternatives.
+Current known issues are listed on page 2.

 If we have failed to identify a barrier, please contact the webteam.